 Nickle is another metal that used to give miners fits.
 In the ground, it’s a copper lookalike, leading German miners to name it Kupfernickel, meaning “imp copper.”
 It may have been used in the coin that shares its name in the past, but there isn’t any nickel in those 5-cent pieces anymore.

-As the name suggests, people either used these metals in coins in the past or still use them in currency today.
+As the name suggests, these metals were either used in coins in the past or are still used in currency today.

 Silver is another metal that is incredibly popular for both coins and jewelry.
 It isn’t as malleable as gold, but you can melt it down and cast it into nearly any shape.
 It also isn’t as valuable as gold because it’s more abundant, but that doesn’t stop it from being incredibly popular as an accessory.
 Here are some interesting ways we utilize silver.